taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 We see rolling countryside, vibrant with autumn colors, behind a low row of concrete warehouses, labeled "Morei Textiles".

-**Off-panel, secretary: "Iúna, the folks from the World Health Organization are here."
+**Off-panel, secretary: "Iúna, the folks from the World Health Organization are here."**

-Off-panel, Iúna: "I'll be with them in a moment."**
+**Off-panel, Iúna: "Thanks, I'll be with them in a moment."**

 We see the inside of a warehouse, where long rows of industrial looms weave eSyrup textiles.
 Their combined activity generates a gently deafening **"WHIRRRRR"**.
 Iúna Morei, a tall shapely American woman of Portuguese descent in her early 30s, lustrous wavy brown hair pulled up into a bun, an infant with thick black hair strapped to her front, walks briskly and confidently away from a door labeled "Quiet Room" towards a group of humans waiting near the main entrance of the warehouse.

-Iúna smiles and yells as she waves towards her office door, just next to the entrance to the warehouse and labeled "Iúna Morei, CEO of Morei Textiles": "HELLO!
-SHALL WE STEP INTO MY OFFICE?"
+Iúna smiles and yells as she waves towards her office door, just next to the entrance to the warehouse and labeled "Iúna Morei, CEO of Morei Textiles".

+**Iúna: "HELLO!
+SHALL WE STEP INTO MY OFFICE?"**

 ### Page 8

-**Iúna: "Thank you for bringing the new splicing and voltage-treatment protocols from São Paulo."
+**Iúna: "Thank you for bringing the new splicing and voltage-treatment protocols from São Paulo."**

-Dr. Kauffmann: "You know, you'd get these updates faster if you'd just get an info-sphere mod..."
+**Dr. Kauffmann: "You know, you'd get these updates a lot faster if you'd just get an info-sphere mod..."**

-Iúna: "Dr. Kauffmann, I'm sure your colleagues can tell you how adamantly opposed I am to body modifications and eSyrup implants.
-I'm extremely grateful that you've taken the time to travel all the way from DC today."
+**Iúna: "Dr. Kauffmann, I'm sure your colleagues can tell you how adamantly opposed I am to body modifications and eSyrup implants.
+I'm extremely grateful that you've taken the time to travel all the way from DC today."**

-Dr. Kauffmann: "Well, we were in Boston for an emergency conference, so it wasn't too much trouble.
+**Dr. Kauffmann: "Well, we were in Boston for an emergency conference, so it wasn't too much trouble.
 Besides, no one can beat your MERV filter efficiency ratings, not with sheer fabrics at least.
-I've got your organzas in every window of my house."
+I've got your organzas in every window of my house."**

-Iúna: "Just doing what we can.
-What was the emergency conference about?"
+**Iúna: "Just doing what we can.
+What was the emergency conference about?"**

-Dr. Kauffmann: "They're preparing themselves for a huge wave of refugees."
+**Dr. Kauffmann: "They're preparing themselves for a huge wave of refugees."**

-Iúna: "Really?
+**Iúna: "Really?
 From where?"**

 Under this dialogue is a view of Iúna's desk.
 We see sneak peek's of the new splicing and voltage-treatment protocols visualized with light, a floating sphere controlled by a thick piece of eSyrup canvas, stretched on a semi-circular frame that when Iúna stood inside of, placed the canvas at about hip height, easy to reach while standing.
 Either one large image or many very close-up views.

 ### Page 9

 **Dr. Kauffmann: "Didn't you hear?
 A police raid in L.A. this morning started a huge fire that's spread halfway up the coast of California.
 It's so big it's getting blown over the mountains into Arizona by high winds.
-Everything out there is bone dry ever since the Colorado River disappeared."
+Everything out there is bone dry ever since the Colorado River disappeared."**

-Iúna: "What??
-How many dead??"
+**Iúna: "What??
+How many dead??"**

-Dr. Kauffmann: "Unfortunately we haven't had a chance to count yet.
-Thousands are already homeless."
+**Dr. Kauffmann: "Unfortunately we haven't had a chance to count yet.
+Thousands are already homeless."**

-Iúna: "How does a police raid start a state-wide fire??"
+**Iúna: "How does a police raid start a state-wide fire??"**

-Dr. Kauffmann: "It's all the plastic furniture - they're basically solid petroleum, turns a misplaced candle into a fireball in just minutes.
+**Dr. Kauffmann: "It's all the plastic furniture - they're basically *solid petroleum*, turns a misplaced candle into a fireball in just *minutes*.
 And LA to San Francisco is so packed with cheap cookie-cutter homes, in retrospect, I'm amazed this didn't happen sooner.
-I'm sorry, I should have realised you wouldn't have heard yet...do you know anyone over there?"
+I'm sorry, I should have realised you wouldn't have heard yet...do you know anyone over there?"**

-Iúna: "Yes, I...I'm sorry I need to make a call..."
+**Iúna: "Yes, I...I'm sorry I need to make a call..."**

-Dr. Kauffmann: "Of course.
+**Dr. Kauffmann: "Of course.
 I'll see myself out."**

 Under this dialogue we see close-up views of the baby strapped to Iúna's front.
 The child is a little less than one year old.
 The strapping is an intricately folded piece of eSyrup cloth that can amplify the baby's heartrate, breathing, and digestive sounds.